Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Individual Treatment Effects, (Conditional) Average Treatment Effects, Counterfactuals and Counterfactual identifiability

 \end{defn} In general the counterfactually estimated ITE will not be exactly the ITE, since there may be remaining uncertainty on $s$.
 However, the following statements relate CF-ITE, ITE and ATE: \begin{itemize} \item If $S$ is identifiable from $O$ and $F$ with probability one, then the counterfactually-estimated ITE is equal to the ITE. \item The average (over $S$, conditional on $H$) of the ITE is equal to the ATE. \item The average (over $S$ and $F$, conditional on $H$) of CF-ITE is equal to the ATE. \end{itemize}

-Assimilating $O$ to a reward, the above illustrates that the ATE (equation~\ref{eq:ATE}) essentially corresponds to a difference of Q functions, the ITE (equation~\ref{eq:ITE}) to the return differences found in equations~\eqref{1pt} and~\eqref{eq:FVF}, and the counterfactual ITE to the quantities found in equations~\eqref{cfac} and~\eqref{cfac-allactions}.
-In contrast, the advantage $G_t-V(H_t)$ is a difference between a return (a sample-level quantity) and a value function (a population-level quantity, which averages over all individuals with the same medical history $H$); this discrepancy explains why the return-based advantage estimate can have very high variance.
+Assimilating $O$ to a reward, the above illustrates that the ATE (equation~\ref{eq:ATE}) essentially corresponds to a difference of Q functions, the ITE (equation~\ref{eq:ITE}) to a difference of returns under common randomness, and the counterfactual ITE to CCA-like advantage estimates.
+In contrast, the advantage estimate $G_t-V(H_t)$ is a difference between a return (a sample-level quantity) and a value function (a population-level quantity, which averages over all individuals with the same medical history $H$); this discrepancy explains why the return-based advantage estimate can have very high variance.

 As mentioned previously, for a given joint distribution over observations, rewards and actions, there may exist distinct SCMs that capture that distribution.
 Those SCMs will all have the same ATE, which measures the effectiveness of a policy on average.
 But they will generally have different ITE and counterfactual ITE, which, when using model-based counterfactual policy gradient estimators, will lead to different estimators.
 Choosing the `wrong' SCM will lead to the wrong counterfactual, and so we may wonder if this is a cause for concern for our methods.